zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 ## Create the File Complaint Intent

-1. Click the **+ Intent** button.
+1. Click the **+Intent** button.

 2. In the **Name** field, type `FileComplaint`.

+3. The **Conversation Name** should be autopopulated with `FileComplaint`.
+Type it in otherwise by clicking the edit pencil next to the **Conversation Name**

-3. Copy the example sentences below, paste them into the **Enter your example utterances here** field, and press the Enter key.
+4. Copy the example sentences below, paste them into the **Enter your example utterances here** field, and press the Enter key.

 	```
     I am upset